BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/README.md

 - [ ] Using Modern C++ to Build XOffsetDataStructure: A Zero-Encoding and Zero-Decoding High-Performance Serialization Library in the Game Industry - Fanchen Su
 - [ ] Vectorizing a CFD Code With `std::simd` Supplemented by (Almost) Transparent Loading and Storing - Olaf Krzikalla
 - [x] What Volatile Means (and Doesn't Mean) - Ben Saks
-- [ ] What's eating my RAM? - Jianfei Pan
+- [x] What's Eating My Ram? - Jianfei Pan
-- [x] What's new for Visual Studio Code: Performance, GitHub Copilot, and CMake Enhancements - Alexandra Kemper, Sinem Akinci
+- [X] What's New For Visual Studio Code: Performance, Github Copilot, And Cmake Enhancements - Alexandra Kemper, Sinem Akinci
 - [x] What's New in Visual Studio for C++ Developers - Michael Price, Mryam Girmay
-- [x] When Lock-Free Still Isn't Enough: An Introduction to Wait-Free Programming and Concurrency Techniques - Daniel Anderson
+- [X] When Lock-Free Still Isn't Enough: An Introduction To Wait-Free Programming And Concurrency Techniques - Daniel Anderson
-- [x] When Nanoseconds Matter: UltraFast Trading Systems in C++ - David Gross - Performance
+- [X] When Nanoseconds Matter: Ultrafast Trading Systems In C++ - David Gross - Performance
-- [ ] Why is my build so slow?
-Compilation Profiling and Visualization - Samuel Privett
+- [x] Why Is My Build So Slow?
+Compilation Profiling And Visualization - Samuel Privett
-- [x] Work Contracts – Rethinking Task Based Concurrency and Parallelism for Low Latency C++ - Michael Maniscalco
+- [X] Work Contracts – Rethinking Task Based Concurrency And Parallelism For Low Latency C++ - Michael Maniscalco
-- [ ] xstd::any - A New Container for Any Type with Extra Features and Small Object Optimization - Erez Strauss
+- [ ] `xstd::any` - A New Container For Any Type With Extra Features And Small Object Optimization - Erez Strauss

 ## Lighting Talks